Vital Records Online

 required documents

-What Documents Are Required to Order State of New York Death Certificates?
+What Documents Are Required to Order State of New York Death Certificate?

 To order a New York State death certificate, you must provide valid identification and proof of your relationship to the deceased.
 If you are not a family member, legal documentation justifying your request is required.
 Acceptable forms of identification include a driver's license or passport as primary ID or two secondary IDs like a utility bill and bank statement.
 If you are not the spouse, parent, child, or sibling of the deceased, you need to show a lawful right to obtain the certificate, such as an official letter from an agency for benefit claims.